DhanashreeKamath/ClubWebsite/README.md

 ![ScreenShot](images/ScreenShot52.png)

 ### (c)
- address: '127.0.0.1', this address is used for loopback addresses to the local host.
+ address: '127.0.0.1', this address is used for loopback addresses to the local host.<br/>
  address: '10.0.0.66', used for local communications within a private network.

 ### (d)